FrickTobias/BLR/README.md

 # WGH_Analysis

 This is a pipeline for handling of [WGH]() data.
-It takes fastq files as input and outputs a filtered bam file.

-TL;DR: Look at the [flowchart](https://github.com/FrickTobias/WGH_Analysis/blob/master/README.md#overview) to see and overview of the pipeline.
+It takes fastq files as input and outputs a bam file ready for variant calling.
+For a quick overview, look at the [flowchart](https://github.com/FrickTobias/WGH_Analysis/blob/master/README.md#overview) to see what the pipeline does.

 ## Prerequisites